 What is ARIMA?

 ARIMA is an acronym that stands for Auto-Regressive Integrated Moving Average.
 It is a class of model that captures a suite of different standard temporal structures in time series data.

 In this tutorial, We will talk about how to develop an ARIMA model for time series forecasting in Python.

 An ARIMA model is a class of statistical models for analyzing and forecasting time series data.
 It is really simplified in terms of using it, Yet this model is really powerful.

 The parameters of the ARIMA model are defined as follows:

-A linear regression model is constructed including the specified number and type of terms, and the data is prepared by a degree of differencing in order to make it stationary, i.e. to remove trend and seasonal structures that negatively affect the regression model.
+We construct a linear regression model by incorporating the specified number and type of terms.
+Additionally, we prepare the data through differencing to achieve stationarity, effectively eliminating trend and seasonal structures that can adversely impact the regression model.

 import numpy as np import pandas as pd import matplotlib.pyplot as plt %matplotlib inline